andrewmatlock/Indux/docs/docs/plugins/color-themes.md

 ### System

-The system theme follows the user's system preference for light or dark mode, including automatic switching at dusk and dawn.
+The system theme follows the user's system preference for light or dark mode, including automatic switching at dawn and dusk.
 No additional configuration is required.

 ---

-## Usage

-### UI Toggles
+## UI Toggles

 Allow users to toggle color themes with the `x-theme` directive, using the following values:
 - `'light'` sets to light theme